MarlinFirmware/MarlinDocumentation/_features/probe_temp_compensation.md

 7. Use `M871` command to check/adjust values in tables
 8. Use `M500` command to store values in EEPROM

-# Saving and Loading
+## Saving and Loading
-After running `G76` or `M871` the compensation data is only stored in RAM.
-You have to use `M500` to save the values to EEPROM, otherwise the data will be lost when you restart (or reconnect) the printer.
-Use `M501` to reload your last-saved compensation values from EEPROM.
-This is done automatically on reboot.
+The `G76` or `M871` commands only store their results in SRAM, so you must save the data to EEPROM with `M500` to preserve the data across reboots.
+If you've used `G76` or `M871` and don't want to use the results, you can send `M501` to load the last-saved values or `M502` to reset them to zero.

-# Example values
+## Example values
-Following are example values calibrated using a genuine MK52 and P.I.N.D.A V2 probe.
-Values for probe above 50°C were extrapolated.
-Note: you can always tidy up your compensation curve manually using the `M871` command.
+These values were calibrated using a genuine MK52 and P.I.N.D.A V2 probe.
+The values for the probe above 50°C are extrapolated.
+Note that you can always tidy up your compensation curve manually using the `M871` command.

-## Probe
+### Probe
 |  °C   |  30°C |  35°C |  40°C |  45°C |  50°C |  55°C |  60°C |  65°C |  70°C |  75°C |  80°C |
 | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |
 |  um   |   0   |  -5   |  -27  |  -46  |  -57  |  -63  |  -80  |  -98  | -115  | -133  | -150  |

-## Bed
+### Bed
 |  °C   |  60°C |  65°C |  70°C |  75°C |  80°C |  85°C |  90°C |  95°C | 100°C | 105°C | 110°C |
 | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |
 |  um   |   0   |   3   |   11  |   27  |   30  |   35  |   37  |   37  |   39  |   50  |   55  |

-# Warning
-This is an experimental implementation and should therefore be used with caution until extensively tested.